foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 <figure markdown="span">
   ![Image title](https://dummyimage.com/600x400/)
   <figcaption>
-    On the left, a typical headstock of a Les Paul Classic.
+    On the left is a typical headstock of a Les Paul Classic.
     <br/>
-    On the right, the crowned headstock of a Les Paul Classic Antique.
+    On the right is the crowned headstock of a Les Paul Classic Antique.
   </figcaption>
 </figure>